 The function should return a list of lines that will be printed in the notebook (if passing notebook\display\formatter) or the terminal (if passing terminal\display\formatter).
 This function is iterated over for each directory in self.path.
 Default formatters are in place, can be passed here to support alternative formatting.

-class IPython.display.GeoJSON(\args, \\kwargs) Bases: IPython.core.display.JSON not an already-serialized JSON string.
+class IPython.display.GeoJSON(\args, \\kwargs)

+Bases: IPython.core.display.JSON

 GeoJSON expects JSON-able dict